Rembunator/gpio-watch/README.md

 ## Building and Pushing

 There's a script for convenience called `deploy.sh`.
 Well...
 My convenience, you'll have to modify it for your own situation.
+You can either use the script or build and push manually.

 ## Building